Gnol-VN/bikipreact/readme.md

 The FUNCTION_REFERENCE above is a reference (pointer) to a function, it does **not** invoke the function, so

 # 3. Props
 In short, props is used when a parent component want to pass something to other components.
-Something here can be a parent's state (counter),or any parent's functions (which can manipulate parent's state as well).
+Something here can be a parent's state (counter),or any parent's functions **(WHICH IS USUALLY A FUNCTION TO CHANGE PARENT'S STATES).**

 If you are in Component_B and want to change **state1** of Component_C, then you can't do it directly like ~~Component_C.state1 = 3~~.